Gaius Claudius Nero: Siege of Capua (212 - 211 BC)

 Numerous battles between Consular and Carthaginian forces in the area around Capua had occupied Roman attention for some time, but Hannibal's departure from Campania enabled the Romans to concentrate seriously on the siege and investment of the town itself.
 The consul Appius Claudius met his colleague Q. Fulvius Flaccus at Capua and Claudius was ordered to bring his army there from the Claudian Camp near Suessula as reinforcements.
 The combined forces of the three armies - numbering around 40,000 men - set up headquarters around Capua, where Claudius's men helped to encircle one side of the city with a wooden palisade and dyke along with blockhouses at intervals.
 Numerous skirmishes with Campanian troops were also fought throughout this process.
-During his time in Capua, Claudius's praetorship was completed but his command - as well as those of the two consuls - was prolonged and he continued the campaign as a propraetor for 211 BC.
+During the first year of the siege, Claudius's praetorship ran its course but his command - as well as those of the two consuls - was prolonged and he continued the campaign as a propraetor for 211 BC.

 Hannibal was inevitably drawn back to Campania and in the fighting that accompanied his attempt to alleviate the siege, Claudius was placed in charge of the cavalry of the six legions.
 This role consisted of holding the road to Suessula, preventing Carthaginian forces from penetrating the camp from the South, while Appius Claudius dealt with the Capuans and C. Fulvius Flaccus faced Hannibal and his forces.
 Claudius's army assisted in the defeat of Hannibal in that battle and Capua later succumbed to the Roman siege in 211 BC after the failure of Hannibal's march on Rome.